pltod/hb-nodejs-2014/README.md

-# Info
+# Application Process Assignments

-Solutions to the assignments for the application process:
+Links to the solutions:

 * Beers and fries